Major Markus ‘Siege’ Brisbane

 - Hunter - Though its armour piercing shot does not stack with Breach, you'll need something to soften up enemies before your feat, and keep on hammering them, if they somehow managed to survive.
 In Foxhole they get an absurd level of DEF for a warjack, and with Pathfinder they navigate rough terrain with ease.

 - Ironclad and Ol' Rowdy - you want your Breach shots and blows to be telling, so you want to hit the enemy in the first place.
 Nothing is easier, if these jacks knocked your target down with Tremor before.
+The Avenger can also knock down at range, though its speed can be an issue.

 - Stormwall and Hurricane - both sport deadly, long range weaponry, something that can make the most out of the feat.
 They are also resilient enough to stay alive, until Brisbane drops Breach.
 The Hurricane is suitable for Rift arcing too.